 The Stylus Duo weighs 20 grams and its nibs are both replaceable and compatible with the Bamboo Stylus solo (the version without a built-in pen).

-Disclosure note: I was sent the Bamboo Stylus Duo for the purpose of writing this review: cmply.2
+I was sent the Bamboo Stylus Duo for the purpose of this review.
+Opinions, as always, are my own.